It started with spirit

 But all this only scratches the surface.
 We’ve also created the world’s first single-côte chocolate, developed our own chocolate genre, Supermilk, innovated with cocoa cuisine from spiced cocoa nib ketchup to white chocolate horseradish and even cocoa gin, and the invention goes on – we’re constantly embracing new technologies and ideas.

-We’re one of the world’s few chocolate makers to actually grow cocoa, on our beautiful Rabot Estate estate in Saint Lucia.
-Connecting cocoa-growing with luxury chocolate making and retailing makes us unique in the UK, and gives us an in-depth understanding of the factors that impact the final flavour of our chocolate, right from the growing tree.
+We’re one of the world’s few chocolate makers to actually grow cacao, on our beautiful Rabot Estate cacao farm in Saint Lucia.
+Connecting cacao-growing with luxury chocolate making and retailing makes us unique in the UK, and gives us an in-depth understanding of the factors that impact the final flavour of our chocolate, right from the growing tree.

-Centuries ago, Mayans revered the potent cocoa bean as a gift from the gods, but somewhere along the way its power has been lost in translation.
+Centuries ago, Mayans revered the potent cacao bean as a gift from the gods, but somewhere along the way its power has been lost in translation.
 As sugar prices have dropped, British chocolate has focused increasingly on sweetness.
 Today, sugar is 20 times cheaper than cocoa, and a typical bar of milk chocolate contains more than twice as much sugar as cocoa.

-Making our chocolates, our mantra has always been ‘More Cocoa, Less Sugar’.
+Making our chocolates, our mantra has always been ‘More Cacao, Less Sugar’.
 Cocoa will always be our number-one ingredient, even in milk and white chocolate.
 Most of the world’s ‘chocolate’ is laden with sugar – flip over the next bar you see and check.

 Our house-grade milk chocolates, meanwhile, are 40% and 50% cocoa, and even our white chocolate is 36% cocoa, well above the average.
 This balance of cocoa to sugar is crucial: high levels of sugar dull the flavours of the cocoa itself, denying you all those nuanced notes such as citrus, red and yellow fruits, coffee and brownie and masking the quality of the cocoa so that poorer types can be used.
 We’re also committed to using only real, natural ingredients – nothing artificial, ever.
 Nature supplies all we need.